ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 Shell piping/redirection is the glue that makes the **[Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)** of concise modular programs work.
 You can solve a wide variety of problems from the command line.
 I rate software as more sophisticated if it includes a CLI toolset.

 To get a better idea of Unix philosophy in action, check out [CommandLine Fu](https://www.commandlinefu.com/commands/browse/sort-by-votes).
-Top programs include **curl, jq, cut, cat, more, uniq, sed, parallel, xargs, wc, find, sort, rev, tr, echo**.
+Top programs include **cut, cat, more, uniq, sed, parallel, xargs, wc, find, sort, rev, tr, echo, curl, jq, etc**.

 Another common thing to do with shells is **multiplex** them (usually with [tmux](https://en.wikipedia.org/wiki/Tmux)).
 This is sort of like piping the entire shell into different views.